Vysybyl/qarabas/_posts/2017-09-19-ousadia-en.md

 We both sport long nails on the right hand.
 I ask him if he'd like to be a professional writer.

-\- I have this fear of publishing too - I confess. - For a very long time I thought that it was fundamental for an artist to live off his art.
+\- I have this fear of publishing too - I confess. - For a very long time I thought that it was fundamental for an artist to live off their art.
 My family is not rich and being economically independent has always been part of my education.
 A kind of pride.
 I tried several paths but I always ended up working in call centers.
 So, eventually, I decided to invest in a technical profession and I went back to university.

-\- But the click happened when, a few years ago, I found on youtube a few interviews to some of the best Italian poets from the last century, those ones that in Italy you study at school.
+\- But the click happened when, a few years ago, I found on YouTube a few interviews to some of the best Italian poets from the last century, those ones that in Italy you study at school.
 And I discovered that most of them were professors or something similar.
 They all had humble jobs.
 That's why I ask you.

 \- Well, I am myself a high-school teacher.
 I think that my job feeds me and gives me writing material.
 Maybe in a few decades I will have stocked enough experience - he smiles - and I will like the idea to commit myself to writing alone.
 But not for now.
 I think that keeping contact with...